 *sexually exploited children and youth may be considered in consultation with the BC Ministry of Children and Families

 The BC Salvation Army Anti-Human Trafficking Programs seek to provide safe and restorative environments, be that residential or on an outreach basis, that foster psychosocial healing for survivors of human trafficking and exploitation.
-In addition to long-term housing, residents are provided access to emotional, physical, social, psychological, and spiritual support according to their needs such that they are given every opportunity to recover from the devastating effects of the trauma they have experienced.
-Rehabilitation is a journey and a process that takes time and wrap around, individualized, culturally sensitive support.
+In addition to long-term housing and/or outreach case management services, survivors are provided access to emotional, physical, social, psychological, and spiritual support according to their needs such that they are given every opportunity to recover from the devastating effects of the trauma they have experienced.

 Healing From The Inside Out